thanos-io/thanos/docs/contributing/how-to-contribute-to-docs.md

 * Links works on GitHub
 * Links works on website
 * Markdown plugins works as expected (e.g IDE integrations)
-* We use liche to test links.
+* We use markdown-link-check to test links

 ## Sections/Menu